 Over the next three years with the Dodgers, he batted .272, but after 1971, it was time for a changing of the guard.
 In 1971, Haller shared catching duties with Duke Sims, who had been acquired from the Cleveland Indians.
 By this time, Tom’s throwing arm was showing the signs of age.
 He only threw out 31% of runners trying to steal, and Sims completed 12 games that Haller had started during the season.

-Haller was traded to the Detroit Tigers in December 1971, and served as a backup to longtime Detroit All-Star and Gold Glover Bill Freehan, as well as Sims, who the Tigers acquired in August, after Freehan broke his thumb.
+Haller was traded to the Detroit Tigers in December 1971, and served as a backup to longtime Detroit All-Star and Gold Glover Bill Freehan, as well as Sims, who the Tigers acquired in August.
 Haller got into only 59 games and batted .207 with two home runs and 12 RBI.

 The year was nevertheless memorable.
 On July 14, when the Tigers played the Kansas City Royals, the plate umpire was Tom’s brother Bill.
 It marked the first time that brothers had appeared in the same game as catcher and plate umpire.
 The Tigers won the American League’s Eastern Division Championship, and Haller went to the post-season for the first time since 1962.
 He only appeared once in the League Championship Series, grounding out as a pinch-hitter in the second game.
 It was his last major league appearance.

 He was unhappy in the insurance business, and he was lured back into baseball in 1977 when Giant manager Joe Altobelli hired him on as bullpen coach.
 He was a Giant coach for three years before assuming the role of director of farm operations in 1980.
 In 1981, he became vice president of baseball operations and served in that role until late in the 1985 season.
 The team was 56-88 at the time of his dismissal en route to a last place finish in their division.
 He was named to the San Francisco Giants' 25th anniversary team in 1982.
-In 1986, former manager Al Dark, then with the White Sox, hired him as manager of the Double A Southern League Birmingham Barons.
+In 1986 his former manager Al Dark, then the farm director for the White Sox, hired him as manager of the Double A Southern League Birmingham Barons.

 In June of that year, Haller was named general manager of the White Sox, but he was frustrated in that position as the real power rested with Ken Harrelson who was the director of baseball operations.